 Each year, millions of people experience accidents and suffer from illnesses at home, at work, on the roads, in the community and in hospitals.
 Sometimes, these incidents can happen because of the negligence of a third party.
 In these cases, it can be possible to make a personal injury claim.

-At Jefferies Solicitors, we are able to provide an initial consultation to advise you whether or not you might be entitled to compensation.
+At Jefferies Solicitors, we provide an initial consultation to advise you if you might be entitled to compensation.

 The information below is intended to offer guidance; it has not been written as a replacement for legal advice.
 We recommend that you speak directly to a qualified personal injury lawyer if you have a question about the legal process.

 Before having an initial consultation with a personal injury solicitor, it is useful to know the kind of information they will be looking for, including:

 - Details of when your accident happened and exactly how it happened.

 - Whether or not you are a member of a trade union (if you are a member, you may be entitled to free or reduced legal costs).

 - Details of any witnesses to the accident.